Vista: TCP Window Scaling Errors – Cannot Communicate with Primary DNS Server

-If you try to diagnosis this problem, you may see a window that says that Windows Network Diagnostics “Cannot communicate with Primary DNS Server”
+If you try to diagnose this problem, you may see a window that says that Windows Network Diagnostics “Cannot communicate with Primary DNS Server.”

 To fix this problem, you should do one of two things.
 First, just upgrade your router to take advantage of this new feature.
 Second, you can just turn off this TCP feature.

 I am sure there is an easier way to turn off this TCP feature.
-I just don’t know it.
+I just do not know it.
 Here is how I have been doing it:

 2. Click on this link while your network connection is working:

-3. Click the link that says Diagnose Connection Problems
+3. Click the link that reads Diagnose Connection Problems.

 4. You should see something like this: